dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/0-foundations/the-heavy-lean-split.md

 | to **transmitte** | transmitte(s, transmitted, transmitting | **transmission**, **transmissif** |

 #### Long Vowel Monosyllables (The Shield)
 In monosyllabic words with long vowels, the final ⟨-e⟩ acts as a shield to protect the long vowel sound from being misread.
 Because it is protecting the vowel, it is highly stable.
-Verbs refuse to let it go in finite forms to maintain that stability.
+Verbs refuse to let it go in finite forms to maintain that stability, whereas nouns will only drop it when absolutely forced to make room for a plural suffix.

 * **Verb Continuity:** `to nâme` → `nâmes` / `nâmed` / `nâming`
+* **Noun Pluralization:** `nâme` → `nâms` / `tîme` → `tîms` / `core` → `cors`

 ---